werdnakof/Operating-System-Notes/virtualization/paging.md

 # Paging

-	Chopping up space into fixed-sized pieces
+	Chopping up virtual segment into fixed-sized pieces

 Instead of splitting up a process’s address space into some number of variable-sized virtual segments (e.g., code, heap, stack), we divide it into fixed-sized units, each of which is a **_Page_**.

-**Frames**: physical memory as an array of fixed-sized slots called page frames
+**Frames**: physical memory as an array of fixed-sized slots called frames

 Each of these frames can contain a single virtual-memory page.